Primary Ovarian Insufficiency - Topic Overview

 that will make the ovaries start to work properly again.
-Your doctor may prescribe hormone replacement therapy or other medicines to help with hot flashes.
-Hormone replacement therapy can also help prevent early bone loss in women who have premature ovarian failure.
+Your doctor may prescribe hormone therapy or other medicines to help with hot flashes.
+Hormone therapy can also help prevent early bone loss in women who have premature ovarian failure.
 Talk to your doctors about which treatments may be right for you.